By Dereck Tatman, President and COO, AristaMD

 The use of mobile and tablet health apps has tripled from 13% in 2014 to 48% today, as consumers are leveraging mobile technologies to access their data through the use of various applications.

 Through technology advancements within the wearable sector [see section above], an increasing amount of health data is able to be stored and leveraged within mobile health technology.

-Mobile technology is being used across several aspects of care and engagement, a large sector is for the management of chronic diseases. mHealth has proven statistically significant improvement in outcomes through continual symptom assessment and tracking, programmed reminders and feedback tailored to patient needs, and enhanced patient to physician communication that resulted in improved self-management of chronic conditions.
+Mobile technology is being used across several aspects of care and engagement, a large sector is for the management of chronic diseases. mHealth has proven statistically significant improvement in outcomes through continual symptom assessment and tracking, programmed reminders and feedback tailored to patient needs, and enhanced patient to physician communication that resulted in improved self-management of chronic conditions and enhancing patient experience.

 One great example of the use of mobile technology to deliver patient care came in the way of two partnerships formed last year between British based startup Babylon Health, the National Health Service (NHS), and private sector insurance provider Bupa Global.
 The union allows both the NHS and Bupa Global to provide Babylon’s online General Practitioner (GP) consultations and clinical triage services as part of their members’ coverage.

 The service is called GP at hand for the NHS and Instant GP for Bupa beneficiaries.
 It has also cemented its presence across the flourishing Chinese market, with a membership base exceeding 1.4M citizens across Europe, Asia, and Africa.
 This artificial intelligence system has enabled both parties to interact directly with users, identify specific illnesses, deliver health status assessments, and triage necessary actions.

 “We often hear that time is a barrier to looking after our health, which is why we’re investing in digital solutions that are convenient and quick to access through an app.”